 - 1. Prior to installation, flush line to remove debris. - 2.
 Install valve so the flow arrow matches flow through the line, and gauges to monitor valve inlet and outlet pressures.
-A Position Indicator can be installed to provide visual indication of valve position and operation without disassembly. - 3.
-Install isolation valves upstream and downstream of the main valve. - 4.
-Open the isolation ball valves in the control tubing if so equipped.
-Failure to open these will prevent the valve from functioning properly.

-Note: If using butterfly valves, ensure valve disc does not contact the main valve.

-- 5. Provide adequate clearance for valve servicing and maintenance.
-Refer to valve servicing dimensions on next page. - 6.
+A Position Indicator can be installed to provide vi sual indication of valve position and operation without disassembly. - 3.
+Install isolation valves upstream and downstream of the main valve. - Note: If using butterfly valves, ensure valve disc does not contact the main valve. - 4.
+Provide adequate clearance for valve servicing and maintenance.
+Refer to valve servicing dimensions on next page. - 5.
 Avoid installing valves 6" and larger in the vertical position (main valve stem horizontal).
 Automatic Control Valves (ACVs) are designed for horizontal in-line installation, with the cover facing up (main valve stem vertical).
 Slow operation or premature stem and guide wear may occur if valve is not installed according to factory recommendations.
-Consult factory for detailed engineering review prior to ordering if valve is to be installed other than horizontally in-line. - 7.
+Consult factory for detailed engineering review prior to ordering if valve is to be installed other than horizontally in-line. - 6.
 If valve is equipped with a pilot control system, extra precautions should be made during installation to protect the piping circuit from damage.
 Only remove the pilot control system from the valve if necessary.
-Tubing and fittings should be kept clean and replaced exactly as removed.
-Consult appropriate hydraulic schematic to ensure proper re-assembly. - 8.
+Tubing and fittings should be kept clean, and replaced exactly as removed.
+Consult appropriate hydraulic schematic to ensure proper re-assembly. - 7.
 After installation, vent entrapped air from valve cover and pilot system by following instructions on Technical Bulletin.